pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---SMC-777.md

 * [ ] One bit sound
 * [ ] Inkey driver
 * [x] Hardware joystick
-* [x] File I/O
+* [x] File I/O (CP/M)
 * [ ] Interrupts
 * [ ] RS232

 ## Compilation

+    zcc +smc777 file.c -create-app

+Will generate a disc that can be booted by the IPL.
+In this mode, the application can use all the memory within the machine.

+Generating a CP/M binary provides more functionality such as file handling:

     zcc +cpm file.c -subtype=smc777 -create-app

 This command will create a .dsk image suitable for use in emulators.

-## Running compiled code

-The target is a CP/M derivative, so you will need to boot into CP/M and launch the application from the secondary drive.

 ## Emulators